[UVTAGG] Press release for meeting on Saturday 12 May 2012

 03 May 2012

 Journalists, please run this as a news item and/or in your calendar of events.
 Ward newsletter editors, please include parts of the first two paragraphs, and mention that there are classes for everyone.
 Email me, if you need further information.
 Thanks.

 UTAH VALLEY TECHNOLOGY AND GENEALOGY GROUP MEETING (UVTAGG)

-    The next regular, second-Saturday-of-the-month meeting of the Utah Valley Technology and Genealogy Group - UVTAGG (Formerly the Utah Valley PAF Users Group - UVPAFUG) will be on Saturday, 8 Oct 2011, from 9 am to noon in the LDS "Red Chapel", 4050 North Timpview Drive (650 East), Provo.
-Information about the Group, main presentations, classes, and class notes are available on their website http://uvtagg.org and the press releases are at http://blog.uvpafug.org/ .
-With the organization's name change the latter URL will also be changed eventually.
+The next regular, second-Saturday-of-the-month meeting of the Utah Valley Technology and Genealogy Group - UVTAGG (formerly the Utah Valley PAF Users Group - UVPAFUG) will be on Saturday, 12 May 2012, from 9 am to noon in the LDS "Red Chapel", 4050 North Timpview Drive (650 East), Provo.
+Information about the Group, main presentations, classes, and class notes are available on their website http://uvtagg.org and the press releases are at http://blog.uvtagg.org .

 Don Snow, 2nd VP of Utah Valley Technology and Genealogy Group (UVTAGG)